 - Confine the puppy in the kitchen.
 Ensure that there is nothing the pup can get into or chew.

 - Use an X-pen (or similar structure) to confine the puppy.

-Crating a dog is a healthy responsible choice.
 We wish to provide you with all the information you need to have a better understanding of what a crate was designed to do and why so many dog people, veterinarians, trainers, and groomers recommend its use.
-It has long been established as a standard aid in raising a dog.
+When used properly it a crate has long been established as a helpful and humane tool to use when raising a dog.